Glatorian13/Simple-Reademe-Gen/README.md

 # Simple-Reademe-Gen
   https://github.com/Glatorian13/Simple-Reademe-Gen
   # Description
-  This is a simple readme generator.
-It's not much more complex than that.
+  This is a readme generator using Node.JS for user input.
   # Table of Content
   * [Installation](#installation)
   * [Usage](#usage)